VerticalRelevance/distributed-tracing/distributed-tracing-blog-post.md

 When faced with implementing distributed tracing across complex Python applications, development teams need systematic approaches for identifying optimal instrumentation points.
 Manual analysis of large codebases is time-consuming and often misses critical trace opportunities.
 The Trace Injection Advisor solution uses AI-powered analysis and dynamic call tracing to provide data-driven recommendations that eliminate guesswork and ensure comprehensive coverage.

-The Trace Injection Advisor is composed of three main components: **Analysis** (AI-powered code examination), **Tracing** (dynamic call flow mapping), and **Formatting** (flexible output generation).
-This solution focuses primarily on analysis and tracing capabilities, with configurable formatting options to integrate with existing development workflows.
+The Trace Injection Advisor is composed of three main components: **Tracing** (dynamic call flow mapping), **Analysis** (AI-powered code examination), and **Formatting** (flexible output generation).
+This solution focuses primarily on tracing and analysis capabilities, with configurable rendering and formatting options to integrate with existing development workflows.

-To illustrate how these components work together, let's follow an example.
-A developer is implementing observability for a payment processing service with complex error handling and external API integrations.
-They need to identify where to place trace statements for optimal debugging and monitoring coverage.
-Using the Source Analyzer, they provide the service's source code along with their tracing priorities (exception handling, external API calls, conditional branches).
-The AI model analyzes the code structure, identifies critical instrumentation points, and provides detailed recommendations with rationale.

 During Analysis, the Source Analyzer builds an AST representation of the code and uses AI models to evaluate each section against the configured priorities.
 The AI provides specific recommendations including function names, code blocks to instrument, rationale for each recommendation, and suggested trace information to capture.
 Simultaneously, the Call Tracer can map the complete execution flow from any entry point, showing how functions call each other across modules and files, revealing the application's runtime behavior patterns.

 For more details on what each component does, see the details below.

+### Tracing

+The Call Tracer component provides dynamic analysis capabilities, mapping complete function call flows to understand application execution patterns.
+This component takes a different approach from static analysis, actually following the call chain from specified entry points to build comprehensive execution trees.

+Key features include cross-file call resolution that follows imports and searches directories, import mapping that handles both absolute and relative imports, class attribute analysis to resolve method calls on objects, and circular reference prevention through visited function tracking.
+The system supports configurable search paths for finding external modules and generates unique IDs for each call node to enable tree navigation.

 ### Analysis

 The Source Analyzer serves as the intelligent core of our solution, leveraging AI models to provide data-driven recommendations for trace placement.
-This component begins when source code (file or directory) is provided for analysis.
+This component begins when source code (file or directory) is provided for analysis, i.e., from the Call Tracer.
 The analyzer parses the code into an AST representation, then uses configured AI models to evaluate the code structure against predefined tracing priorities.

 The analysis workflow follows a structured approach, with the AI model examining code patterns and providing comprehensive recommendations.
 The system supports multiple AI models through AWS Bedrock, including Anthropic Claude 3 Sonnet and Meta Llama 3.2, with configurable parameters for temperature, retry logic, and token limits.
 Each model brings different strengths: Claude excels at detailed code analysis and contextual understanding, while Llama provides efficient processing for large codebases.

-The AI evaluation process considers eight key tracing priorities by default:
-- **Message Bus with Amazon SQS** – Async communication points
-- **Conditional Branches** – Decision points that affect flow
-- **Exception Handling Blocks** – Error scenarios and recovery paths
-- **Function Entry/Exit Points** – Method boundaries and lifecycle
-- **Complex Algorithm Sections** – Computation-intensive operations
-- **Performance-Critical Code Paths** – High-frequency execution routes
-- **State Changes** – Data modification operations
-- **External Resource Interactions** – API calls, database operations

 For each identified location, the AI provides detailed analysis including the specific function/method name, fully-qualified name for context, exact code blocks to instrument, clear rationale explaining why tracing is beneficial, and recommended trace information to capture (parameters, return values, timing, etc.).

+### Error Handling

 The system implements robust error handling with configurable retry logic, supports both single-file and directory analysis modes, and outputs results in structured JSON format for downstream processing.
 Advanced features include token usage tracking for cost management, validation of AI model responses, and flexible configuration through YAML files.

-### Tracing

-The Call Tracer component provides dynamic analysis capabilities, mapping complete function call flows to understand application execution patterns.
-This component takes a different approach from static analysis, actually following the call chain from specified entry points to build comprehensive execution trees.

-The tracing process begins with source file specification and entry point identification (function or method name).
-The tracer then parses the source file into an AST, finds the entry point function, and recursively follows all function calls within that function.
-The system handles multiple call types including direct function calls (`func()`), method calls (`obj.method()`), self method calls (`self.method()`), module function calls (`module.func()`), and nested attribute calls (`module.class.method()`).

-As the tracer encounters each function call, it attempts to resolve the call to its actual definition by checking if it's in the current file, following import statements to external modules, and searching specified directories for matching functions.
-The resolution process handles both absolute and relative imports, maintains caches for parsed modules to improve performance, and tracks visited functions to prevent infinite recursion.

-The tracer builds a hierarchical tree structure where each node represents a function call with metadata including function name and type, source file location, line number and column offset, qualified name for context, and nested calls within that function.
-This tree structure reveals the complete execution flow, showing how functions interact across module boundaries and highlighting potential trace injection points.

-Key features include cross-file call resolution that follows imports and searches directories, import mapping that handles both absolute and relative imports, class attribute analysis to resolve method calls on objects, and circular reference prevention through visited function tracking.
-The system supports configurable search paths for finding external modules and generates unique IDs for each call node to enable tree navigation.

 ### Formatting